alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 - A sequencing operation can combine the requests.
 - An interpreter eventually begins execution.

+Because the requests are represented explicitly, a later step can decide whether to combine them, delay them, or interpret them under another policy.
 The effect has stopped masquerading as an ordinary returned value.
 It is now the value being composed.

 ## A small `IO<T>`